Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-where $L_{2,j}'$ is a summation of a set of sine and cosine terms, each with its frequencies being harmonics of a set fundamental frequencies.
-We set the cycle corresponding to the fundamental frequency to be one day.
+where $L_{2,j}'$ is a~summation of a~set of sine and cosine terms, each with its frequencies being harmonics of a~set fundamental frequencies.
+We~set the~cycle corresponding to the~fundamental frequency to be one day.
+We~then set the~third model to be